 This recipe uses the flower of the elderberry, which are the dark purple late summer berries that are used in pies, jams or medicinally.
 First, we have access to the flowers, and the white elderflowers, which are also edible, offer a more gentle medicinal quality.
-Elderberries are well recognized for their nutritional and medicinal qualities, but the elderflowers also offer some health contributing qualities.
+Elderberries are well recognized for their nutritional and medicinal qualities, but the elderflowers are also an important medicine.

 Elderberry Extracts and the Flu

 Clinical research on elderberry shows that some elderberry extracts may reduce flu-like symptoms.
 During 1999-2000 a study was done on 60 patients who received 15 ml (1 tablespoon) of elderberry or placebo syrup four times a day for 5 days.
 Symptoms were relieved on average 4 days earlier in those receiving elderberry extract compared with placebo (1).